Honey-Roasted Figs

 - 12 fresh figs

-- 2 tablespoons honey truffle honey if possible!, divided
+- 2 tablespoons honey (try truffle or hot honey; divided)

 Instructions

-- Divide the butter evenly over the tops over the figs and drizzkle over about half of the honey, dividing it evenly.
+- Divide the butter evenly over the tops of the figs, using a butter knife to spread it slightly, and drizzle over about half of the honey, dividing it evenly.
 Give each fig a tiny sprinkle of salt.
 Bake for about 20 minutes until they are soft and ever so slightly browned.
-Remove from the oven , drizzle over the rest of the honey, and let the figs cool to room temperature.
-Serve with cheese.
+Remove from the oven, drizzle over the rest of the honey, and let the figs cool to room temperature.
+Serve with cheese, if desired.

 Is it possible to can roasted figs?
 I can’t find this anywhere.
 I’ve canned fig jam and fig preserves but can I do it with roasted figs?